sherrymax/acs-examples/acs-contents-with-expiration-date/readme.md

 #### This article details the steps required to deal with contents that has an expiry date which is past current date.

 ### Use-Case / Requirement
 Contents stored in ACS can have an `Effective Date` property.
 Once the current date is past the `Document Effective Date`, that document can be cosidered as expired.
-Alfresco can perform the following actions on such expired contents.
+Alfresco can perform the following actions on such expired contents using its scheduled jobs.

 1. Trigger an email to creator/owner when a document is about to expire in the next 5 days.
 2. Upon expiry, a document should be declared as a record.